stedwardscollegemt/ib-java-code-leaps-2024/lessons/src/lesson08/_README.md

 - D.1.7 Outline the need to reduce dependencies between objects in a given problem (SOLID).
 - D.1.10 Describe how data items can be passed to and from actions as parameters.
 - D.2.1, 4 Define the term Encapsulation and Outline Advantages
-- D.2.2, 5 Define the term Inheritance and Outline Advantages
 - D.3.3 Define the terms: private, protected, public, static.

 # Advantages and Disadvantages of OOP